FIRE RISK ASSESSMENT

 Looking for professional fire risk assessors?
 Request a quick quote and you will get your answer in 10 minutes.

 How much does fire risk assessment cost?

-Siren Training charge a minimum of £395 + vat to conduct a fire risk assessment.
-This would be for a low-risk, small premise.
+Siren Training charge £395 + vat to conduct a fire risk assessment.
+This would be the general cost for a normal low risk office premise.

 We very rarely have to adjust the quote, but in some cases, if the customer hasn’t disclosed everything or we identify significant extra work whilst onsite, a further discussion can be had before proceeding any further with the assessment.

 Siren Training have a pool of qualified Fire Risk Assessor’s that will visit your workplace at a convenient time for you!
 Our Assessors are fully trained using PAS79, which is the industry standard format and methodology for carrying out Fire Risk Assessments.

 A Fire Risk Assessment is a structured evaluation which identifies possible fire risk and hazards that may be present in a particular premise.